 Attach the door and any candy you like.

-Place your house on a small pedestal and set the glass globe over top.
+To turn your small graham cracker house into a snow globe, place it on a small pedestal and set the glass globe over top.